On this page...

 Course to College is program to support high schools in building a college-going culture through five steps:

-The Iowa Department of Education provides the support and resources for schools to cultivate a college-going culture from college preparedness through the transition to higher education.
+The Iowa Department of Education provides the support and resources for schools to cultivate a college-going culture from college preparedness through the attainment of higher education.
 High schools that build a strong college-going culture are more likely to have students who pursue postsecondary education.

 What is college preparedness?

 As early as elementary school, it is important to begin preparing students to think about what they want to do when they complete high school.
-This can be done in various ways, such as college and career fairs, hosting guest speakers and panels, including younger students in activities, and coordinating college visits.
+This can be done in various ways, such as college fairs and career expos, hosting guest speakers and panels, including younger students in college and career promoting activities, encouraging students to connect with college representatives at your high school and coordinating college visits.

 Why is college preparedness important?

 College awareness and exploration are essential on a student's path to postsecondary success.
-By exploring college programs and career options, students ensure their academics and extracurricular involvement position them to enter and succeed in a college that will meet their academic, social, and emotional needs.
+By exploring college programs and career options, students ensure their academics and extracurricular involvement position them to enter and succeed in a college that will match and fit their academic, social, and personal needs.
 Early college and career exploration leads students to:

-• Have time for more than one campus visit to the college they are interested in.
+- Have time for more than one visit to postsecondary institutions they have shown interest in.

-• Choose colleges that offer programs in their desired areas of study.
+- Choose postsecondary institutions that offer programs in their desired areas of study with strong opportunities for career attainment upon completion.

-• Learn about financial aid options in advance, allowing more time for families to prepare.
+- Learn about financial aid options in advance, allowing more time for families to financially prepare.

-• Apply to colleges and universities that are an academic match and a good college fit.
+- Apply to postsecondary institutions that are an academic match and a good fit.

 How does Course to College support college preparedness?

 Course to College programming enhances district plans, provides strategies to build a college-going culture, and supports school staff in coordinating exploration opportunities.
-Schools participating in the Course to College program receive supportive resources and materials through a Shared Resource Folder and technical assistance from Iowa College Aid to best use these resources.
-Resources for college preparedness include weekly collaboration calls with other schools, a campus visit toolkit, a match and fit worksheet for students, and more.
+Schools participating in the Course to College program receive supportive resources and materials through a Closed Group Website and Shared Resource Folder and technical assistance from the Bureau of Iowa College Aid on how to best use these resources.
+Resources for college preparedness include weekly collaboration calls with schools throughout the state, multiple preparedness toolkits, a student guide on how to attain their intended postsecondary pathway, and more.

 Register for Course to College